turbra/cluster-config/README.md

 # How it works

+Configuration for individual clusters is located in `bootstrap/clusters/overlays`.
+To deploy a cluster's configuration, set up an Argo CD application in `components/argocd/{appconfig}` targeting `bootstrap/clusters/overlays/{clustername}`.

-The `apps` directory houses the `cluster-config` and `operators` subdirectories.
+The `components/apps` directory houses the `cluster-config` and `operators` subdirectories.
 These subdirectories store custom configurations for tasks such as day2 operations setup and the deployment of operators.
-Meanwhile, the `argocd` directory holds configurations that will showcase your `apps` and/or `operators` (as referenced earlier) within ArgoCD.
+Meanwhile, the `components/argocd` directory holds configurations that will showcase your `apps` and/or `operators` (as referenced earlier) within ArgoCD.